 Think of Timmons Arena as the do-it-all center for athletics at Furman University.
 While its main purpose is to house the Paladins men’s and women’s basketball teams, the arena also contains a 7,000-square-foot strength and training facility for all 20 varsity teams at the school.
 Timmons Arena contains offices for sports information staff, two regulation-size basketball courts, locker rooms and a complete sports medicine facility.
 If that weren’t enough, it can also transition from a 3,500-seat basketball arena to a 6,000-seat concert venue.
 All 3,500 seats feature seatbacks, and the arena offers full concessions.

 Located on the western side of downtown Greenville, the aptly named Westside Aquatic Complex offers everything your swim and dive competition needs – even a Paddock Evacuator Chloramine Evacuation system to provide the healthiest, most pristine air quality possible.
 The Complex features 20 lanes of a 25-yard, 50-meter swim competition pool and a five-lane, 25-yard heated therapy pool.
 Additional amenities include fun zones, updated locker rooms, concessions, on-site parking and aerobic equipment – as well as programs for youth, adults and seniors.

 How to Get There

-Located between Atlanta and Charlotte, Greenville, South Carolina is one of the most accessible cities in the South.
-It sits off several major highways and can be reached with ease if you have to fly in.
+Located about halfway between Atlanta and Charlotte, Greenville, South Carolina is one of the most accessible cities in the South.
+It sits off several major highways and can be reached with ease through an international airport just minutes from downtown.

 By Car: Located less than a day’s drive for a majority of the U.S. population, Greenville, SC is near the intersections of I-85 and I-385.